Council

 Previous committees:

-Mr William Lye OAM KC FRI is a barrister practising at the Victorian Bar and is admitted to practice in all Australian States and Territories.
-His areas of legal practice include general commercial and corporate law, copyright and trademarks, computer and internet related matters, cross border disputes, and international commercial arbitration.
+Mr William Lye OAM KC is a barrister at the Victorian Bar, practising across all Australian jurisdictions.
+His areas of legal practice include commercial and corporate law, intellectual property, technology and internet law, cross-border disputes, enforcement of foreign judgments, proceeds of crime, mediation, and arbitration.

-Mr Lye has a Bachelor of Science (Computers), Bachelor of Laws and Master of Laws (specialising in Intellectual Property) from Monash University.
-He also has a Master of Entrepreneurship and Innovation from the Australian Graduate School of Entrepreneurship at Swinburne.
-He is currently Adjunct Professor within the Faculty of Business and Law at Swinburne University of Technology.
+Mr Lye holds a Bachelor of Science (Computers), Bachelor of Laws, and Master of Laws (specialising in Intellectual Property) from Monash University, along with a Master of Entrepreneurship and Innovation from Swinburne University.
+He serves as Adjunct Professor within the Faculty of Business and Law at Swinburne Law School and is appointed as a University Council member, contributing to governance, audit, and risk oversight.

 Current Committees: